ozkary/ozkary.github.io/_posts/2023/2023-07-08-data-engineering-process-fundamentals-data-analysis-visualization-exercise.md

 $ python3 dashboard.py
 ```

-We should note that this is a simple implementation to illustrate the amount of effort that takes to build a dashboard using code.
-The code uses a local csv file.
-To connect to the data warehouse, we need to expand this code to use an API call that is authorized to access the data warehouse.
-This approach works wells for small teams that are working closely together running experiments on the data, but for a more enterprise solution, we should look at using a tool like Looker or PowerBI.
+We should note that this is a simple implementation to illustrate the amount of effort it takes to build a dashboard using code.
+The code uses a local CSV file.
+If we need to connect to the data warehouse, we need to expand this code to use an API call that is authorized to access the data warehouse.
+Writing Python dashboards or creating Jupyter charts, works well for small teams that are working closely together and are running experiments on the data.
+However, for a more enterprise solution, we should look at using a tool like Looker or PowerBI.
 Let's take a look at that next.

 ## Review the Code - Low-Code

-Tools like Looker and PowerBI excel at data visualization with little to no code.
-Since those tools provide use with all the visual tools to configure a dashboard, there is really no much code.
-As an example, these tools can take a date-time field and allow us to show the day of the week automatically.
+Tools like Looker and PowerBI excel in data visualization, requiring little to no coding.
+These tools offer a plethora of visual elements for configuring dashboards, minimizing the need for extensive coding.
+For instance, these platforms effortlessly handle tasks like automatically displaying the day of the week from a date-time field.

-Only for some situation where there is no out-of-box solution, we could add another field with a snippet of code.
-If we recall, we have a time range requirement.
-Since this is very particular to our project, we need to create that new series with our labels.
-The way this is done is by adding a new field that maps to the date-time hour value.
-That looks as follows:
+In cases where an out-of-the-box solution is lacking, we might need to supplement it with a code snippet.
+For instance, consider our time range requirement.
+Since this is quite specific to our project, we must generate a new series with our desired labels.
+To achieve this, we introduce a new field that corresponds to the date-time hour value.
+When the field is created, we are essentially implementing a function.

+The provided code reads the hour value from the date-time fields and subsequently maps it to its corresponding label.

 ```python
 CASE